oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 | Optimized for      | Description
 |:---                |:---
 | OS                 | Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware           | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> FPGA third-party/custom platforms with oneAPI support
+| Hardware           | Intel® Agilex™, Arria® 10, and Stratix® 10 FPGAs
 | Software           | Intel® oneAPI DPC++/C++ Compiler

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.